 Neighbourhood groups – Parishioners get together in small groups (each group based in a geographical area) in one another’s homes, for a variety of spiritual activities.

 Repository/bookshop – The shop sells a wide range of books, cards and religious artefacts, and is open after Masses.

 Parish archives – Our archivist, John Thornhill, is the guardian of the Parish history, and can be contacted by email: firstname.lastname@example.org.

-Catenians – The Catenian Association is an international body of Catholic laymen who meet at least once a month in local groups called Circles.
+Catenians – The Catenian Association is an international body of Catholic laymen who are committed to their faith, their families, those in need and to each other.
 Further information here….